 STEAM THE CHEUNG FUN

-The cheung fun needs only 2 minutes of steaming, as the mushrooms are already cooked.
-When you slide out the steaming tray, you’ll see a lot of air pockets on the rice noodle sheet that deflate quickly.
+The cheung fun needs only 2 minutes of steaming.
+When you slide out the steaming tray, you’ll see a lot of air pockets on the rice noodle sheet that deflate quickly (see photo above).
 That’s an indication that the noodles are done.

 ROLL THE CHEUNG FUN

-As you roll up the cheung fun, you may notice that the noodle sheet tears easily under the mushrooms.
-Don’t worry because when you roll the cheung fun all the way to the end, all the rips will be covered up.
+As you roll up the cheung fun, the noodle sheet under the mushrooms may tear easily.
+Don’t worry because when you roll the cheung fun all the way to the end, all the tears will be covered up.

 I typically roll the noodle sheets from the bottom up, which is why the mushrooms are placed 1/3 of the way above the bottom edge.
 Mama Lin, however, does the exact opposite.
 She prefers rolling the cheung fun from top to bottom, so she lays the filling 1/3 of the way down from the top edge.
 Either method works–it’s just a matter of working out what is more natural for you.